drupal-ukraine/dcamp-site/README.md

 **Examples:**

-* Build scss -         `$ fin gulp build`
+* Build scss -         `$ fin npm dev`
-* Run watch -          `$ fin gulp watch`
+* Run watch -          `$ fin npm watch`

 # How to develop?

-After you run the "fin rebuild" and have your environment ready you need to do few things.
+After you run the "fin init" and have your environment ready you need to do few things.

 - Create a fork of [https://github.com/drupal-ukraine/dcamp-site](https://github.com/drupal-ukraine/dcamp-site).
 - In project folder edit `.git/config` file.
 Replace repo URL (remote origin) to your newly created fork.